 After Doug left, Mike began to pray.
-It took a week before the Holy Spirit gave him a “yes” to the idea.
-But it took Mike two months to cut through the “red tape” of the Forest Service Bureaucracy.
-He took an obtuse argument to them, based on the potential need of worship services for the campers and hikers.
-It turned out that the rangers were more than willing for worship services to be held in the old church, but only if they were in the style of the original services.
+After a week of praying, Mike received an answer.
+The Lord wanted him to hold worship services in the old stone chapel.
+It took Mike two months to cut through the “red tape” of the Forest Service bureaucracy.
+His argument to the Rangers was based on the potential need of worship services for the campers and hikers.
+Eventually, the rangers agreed to worship services in the old church, but only if they were in the style of the original services.
 That was enough for Kermit.
 He wrote a letter to his bishop detailing the situation.
 The bishop was not so enthusiastic.
 He did not like the idea that Mike would be conducting services for two different denominations, neither of them his own.

 Eventually, after lots of e-mails and phone calls, Kermit had what he needed.
 He would conduct services for the tourists, one Sunday in the Baptist style, the next Sunday in Episcopalian style, just as had been done before the new churches were built.

 When the Baptist minister and the Episcopalian rector complained, he referred them to the Forest Rangers.
-The Rangers said that they had tried for years to get this to happen, but neither church was willing.
-Now they had someone who was willing.
+The Rangers said that they now had someone who was willing to do things their way.
 He heard from Doug that the valley, except for the Episcopal Rector and the Baptist Minister, thought what he was doing was wonderful.
 Valley residents came to the first two services, but then returned to their own churches, as he expected.

 There was one problem he had not solved.
 He needed at least one acolyte for the Episcopalian service.
 He postponed the problem by holding the Baptist service the first week.
 Desperation forced him to ask at that first service if there might be anyone with acolyte experience who would still be in the area next week.
 The Lord provided.
 A high school student named Aiden said he would be able to do it.
 When he showed up that Sunday, he had two friends, Matt and Chaz, with him.
 Both of them needed acolyte training, but they said they would help.
 It turned out that Matt’s Dad was a Forest Ranger, but it was some time before Mike figured out who Aiden and Chaz were.